 Python is one of the most popular languages in the programming industry.
-It is a high-level interpreted programming language that follows the concepts of object-oriented programming.
-The availability of a myriad of robust libraries and frameworks is one of the main reasons for the extensive popularity of Python among the computer science community.
+It is a high-level interpreted programming language that follows the concept of object-oriented programming.
+The availability of robust libraries and frameworks is one of the main reasons for the extensive popularity of the language among the computer science community.

-If you compare Python with other programming languages, you will find that it is the most straightforward language of all.
-The simple syntax of Python makes it a preferable choice among programmers.
-Also, it supports several libraries and frameworks that allow programmers to code fast and develop projects in less time.
+If you compare Python with other programming languages, you will find it the most straightforward language.
+Its simple syntax makes it a preferable choice among programmers.
+According to the TOIBE Index for the PopularitY of Programming Language (PYPL), Python tops the list as of October 2022.

 What are Web Frameworks?

 Many definitions of a web framework are available on the internet, but most are confusing because they use jargon or technical terms.
 This could make it difficult for a beginner to understand what actually a web framework is.